vishal-1264/Penetration-testing-on-vulnerable-machine-/README.md

 Throughout the process, record your steps, findings, and the outcome of each exploit attempt.
 This will be crucial for your project report.

 ##Videos also included here to give you an brief idea , how things are work in this project..

+## Refrence -
+  On page- 75-84 metaspliitable2
+  On page 85- 94 kioprtix level 1